seanslma/maki/DevOps/Docker/Command.md

 ## ADD vs COPY
 https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#:~:text=ADD%20or%20COPY&text=COPY%20only%20supports%20the%20basic,rootfs.tar.xz%20%2F%20.
 - ADD: has some features (like local-only tar extraction and remote URL support)
-- COPY: only supports the basic copying of local files into the container, prefferred as  it’s more transparent
+- COPY: only supports the basic copying of local files into the container, preferred as  it’s more transparent

 ## RUN
 Mainly used to build images and install applications and packages, creating a new layer.